How do I start my family history research?

-Burgess Rolls and Electoral rolls list individuals entitled to vote at local and national elections, but remember, not everyone was registered to vote as initially you had to own property to qualify.
+Burgess rolls and electoral rolls list individuals entitled to vote at local and national elections, but remember, not everyone was registered to vote as initially you had to own property to qualify.
 All men over 21 were given the right to vote in 1918, and all women in 1928.
-There were no elections in 1916, 1917 or 1940-1944 due to the World Wars.
-Indexes have been created for the majority of the registers but you will need to know an address to search them.
-We hold Hull Burgess Rolls and Electoral Registers 1835 to the present day excluding the war years.
+There were no elections in 1916, 1917 or 1940-1944 due to the world wars.
+Electoral rolls can only be searched by address, not by name.
+We hold Hull burgess rolls and electoral registers from 1835 to the present day, excluding the war years.

-Commonwealth War Graves Commission for members of the armed forces killed in wars: www.cwgc.org
+Commonwealth War Graves Commission for members of the armed forces killed in wars.

-International Genealogical Index known as the IGI which is a website belonging to the Church of Jesus Christ of Latter-day Saints (the Mormons).
+The International Genealogical Index, known as the IGI, is a website belonging to the Church of Jesus Christ of Latter-day Saints (the Mormons).
 The site contains millions of baptism and marriage references from parish registers which go back beyond civil registration in 1837.
-The site is free to use: www.familysearch.org
+The site is free to use.

-The British Library Newspaper Archive can be used to search local newspapers around the country including the Hull Daily Mail (1884-1950) and the Hull Packet.
+The British Newspaper Archive can be used to search local newspapers around the country, including the Hull Daily Mail (1884-1950) and the Hull Packet.
 This can be used free of charge in the Hull History Centre and Hull Libraries.

-Some merchant seaman’s records are available on www.findmypast.co.uk as well as army records which go back as far as the Napoleonic Wars.
-The site has some records for World War I as does Ancestry but they are not complete as many were destroyed in World War II.
-Records from the American, Canadian and Australian census records are available on www.ancestry.com.
+Some records of merchant seamen are available on Find My Past, as well as army records which go back as far as the Napoleonic Wars.
+The site has some records for World War I, as does Ancestry, but they are not complete as many were destroyed in World War II.
+Records from the American, Canadian and Australian census records are available on Ancestry.
 Passenger lists are also available on these sites.

 Family History helpdesk